-(f) Brief Notes on Other Monitoring Measurements and Future Needs have been studied extensively at Kluane for years by Stan Boutin's group, and we are evaluating the possibility of using call counts as indices on the other CEMP sites in 2010.
-Snow track counts in winter for mammalian predators are being done at Kluane and Mayo, and we started them at all CEMP sites in 2009-2010.
+Soapberries are a favourite food of grizzly bears, and are being counted at Kluane and we have evaluated the feasibility of expanding these counts to the other four CEMP areas in 2010.
+Soapberry counts began at Mayo in 2010.
+We place a high priority on counting soapberries in all sites by 2011.
+There are few soapberries on some of our sites which makes this a challenge.
+Red squirrel numbers have been studied extensively at Kluane for years by Stan Boutin's group, and we are evaluating the possibility of using midden counts or call counts as indices on the other CEMP sites.
+Snow track counts in winter for mammalian predators are critical for understanding predator changes and have been done at Kluane and Mayo; we started them at most CEMP sites in 2009-2010, and will begin in Whitehorse in 2010-11.
 Bird surveys in the Yukon are being done by other groups, but we would like to coordinate owl survey counts with the BC Owl Survey in future years to get coverage at all CEMP sites.